dhth/shfl/README.md

 ---

-I like switching my tmux sessions quickly (using `tmux switch-client -t "$session"`).
+I like switching my tmux sessions quickly (using `tmux switch-client -t "$session"`, triggered via a shortcut).
 The session names are stored in a local file, and I map a key to a session on a specific line number.
 To easily change which session is assigned to which line number, I needed a tool that would start up quickly and have easy keymaps to reorder lines in a file.

 ![demo](https://github.com/user-attachments/assets/043be534-a50d-46f0-b977-5c373fca2644)